mdbootstrap/adminlte-laravel/README.md

 ## Laravel 5.2

-New version 2.0 support Laravel 5.2 and nows become with a [installer](https://github.com/acacha/adminlte-laravel-installer) (Laravel/Spark way;-) ).
+New version 2.0 supports Laravel 5.2 and now comes with an [installer](https://github.com/acacha/adminlte-laravel-installer) (Laravel/Spark way;-) ).

-So easy to install!
+**So easy to install!**

 Install globally with composer:

 ```bash
 composer global require "acacha/adminlte-laravel-installer=~1.0"